Filing a Car Accident Lawsuit

 How Often Do Car Accident Lawsuits Go to Trial?

 If you have never been in a car accident before, you might imagine that they often go to trial.
 In reality, this is not necessarily the case.
 What usually happens after a car accident is that both drivers are somewhat reasonable and their lawyers have realistic expectations for compensation.
 The result is a settlement that is fair for both sides.
 Unfortunately, this is not always the case, especially since insurance companies are generally involved.
-If one of the members of this process are unreasonable, you may need your St. Louis car accident lawyer to fight for you in court.
+If one of the members of this process is unreasonable, you may need your St. Louis car accident lawyer to fight for you in court.
 Below, we explain the frequency of lawsuits going to trial, why they sometimes do, and why they usually don’t.

 As we mentioned above, only a relatively small number of St. Louis car accident lawsuits end up in a courtroom.
 Even upper estimates indicate that only one in twenty cases go to trial, meaning that they are infrequent.